-- That I need to process your personal data as you are my lay client and I cannot represent you without processing your personal data. - That you are a potential client and I need to process your personal data to market to you or to engage with you with a view to you becoming my client. - That you are part of an instructing body or professional client such as a firm of solicitors
+• That I need to process your personal data as you are my lay client and I cannot

-- That you are a member, employee, contractor, staff member, pupil or mini-pupil of Chambers, or a prospective member of any of those classes of person, and I need to process your personal data in order to facilitate that relationship. - That you are an opponent on a case, an employee of the Courts or another tribunal, a witness, family member or friend or other contact of my client, a judge or other decision maker, a member of a regulatory body such as the BSB, a member of the Bar Council, or any other third party of any other description whose personal data I will process for any reason howsoever connected to my practice, and in each case I will need to process your personal data in order to operate as a barrister.
+- That you are a potential client and I need to process your personal data to market to you or to engage with you with a view to you becoming my client. - That you are part of an instructing body or professional client such as a firm of solicitors or instructing department, and I cannot be instructed by you without processing your personal data. - That you are a member, employee, contractor, staff member, pupil or mini-pupil of Chambers, or a prospective member of any of those classes of person, and I need to process your personal data in order to facilitate that relationship. - That you are an opponent on a case, an employee of the Courts or another tribunal, a witness, family member or friend or other contact of my client, a judge or other decision maker, a member of a regulatory body such as the BSB, a member of the Bar Council, or any other third party of any other description whose personal data I will process for any reason howsoever connected to my practice, and in each case I will need to process your personal data in order to operate as a barrister.